nedsantiago/science-symposium/README.md

 I also (secretly) taught you how to program with shell scripts!
 A programming language that can automate tasks on your computer.
-All the commands we used was part of your OS's shell scripts language.
+All the commands we used was part of your OS's shell script language.
 It was very basic, but I hope it opens doors for you in the future.

-Finally, there's still so much more functionality in ollama than what I presented.
-Please look at the project's github to know more about Ollama and Llama.
+Finally, there's still so much more to Ollama than my presentation.
+Please look at the project's github to learn more about Ollama and Llama.

 **Ingat!**